d3lta-v/SSTuino/docs/tutorials/Sec1/tinkercad.md

 author: Goh Qian Zhe
 ---

-# Create amazing projects with tinkercad!
+# Create amazing projects with TinkerCAD!

 Say you have an amazing idea at hand and would like to realise it, to which you are thinking: "Hmm, how can I evolve my idea into a real product?"